mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab2.rst

    GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>

-9. Logon on BIG-IQ as admin, go to Application tab and check the application is displayed and analytics are showing.
+9. Logon on BIG-IQ as **david**, go to Application tab and check the application is displayed and analytics are showing.

 .. |lab-2-1| image:: images/lab-2-1.png
    :scale: 80%